AuthorOfTheSurf/KobraScript/README.md

 ### Macrosyntax

     /**
     * This is regarded as the the most up to date specification of KS
-      * KobraScript Syntax v.1.3b
+    * KobraScript Syntax v.1.4
     *
-      * Absent: specification for increments (pre/post)
     */

     UNIT    ::=  PROGRAM
             |    BLUPRNT